Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 ./your_program $SLURM_ARRAY_TASK_ID
 ```

+{{< alert type="warning" >}}
+Keep in mind that each individual job should not be too small (more than just a few minutes) as otherwise the computational overhead of scheduling the job and starting it will not be worth it.
+In these cases using one job that runs the program in a loop will be more efficient.
+{{< /alert >}}

 ## SSH login via login.univie.ac.at

 [official docs](https://wiki.vsc.ac.at/doku.php?id=doku:vpn_ssh_access) (but we are using the more modern ProxyJump instead of Agent forwarding as this way we don't have to trust the intermediate server with our private key)